suryanto23/library-asp-mvc/README.md

  dotnet run --project id-card-simulator
 ```

-Open your browser and go to the listening port (it written on your terminal)
+Finally, open your browser and go to the listening port (it written on your terminal).